-Distribution: Occurring chiefly west of the Cascades crest in Washington; widely distributed throughout much of North America.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California, east to Idaho and Montana, also in the central U.S. and northeastern North America.

-Habitat: Disturbed areas, roadsides, moist ground in waste places and lawns.
+Habitat: Disturbed areas including roadsides, moist ground in waste places and lawns, prairies, balds, and forest edge.

 Origin: Introduced from Europe